Parth-Khosla/Azure-benchmark-VM/README.md

-# Azure VM Multi-Region Deployment Benchmark 🔧📊
+# Azure VM Multi-Region Deployment Benchmark. 🔧📊

 This project automates the deployment of virtual machines across multiple Azure regions, logs deployment durations, and visualizes the results with a bar chart — all inside a containerized environment with web-based Azure CLI authentication. 🐳✨